clEsperanto/clesperanto-doc/docs/pyclesperanto/usage.rst

 Create
 ~~~~~~

-As there is no data transfer, we only need to specify the size of the image we want to create.
-The image will be created on the GPU and will be empty.
-The size of the image is specified as a tuple of integers following the numpy convention ``zyx``.
+The ``create`` function allocates empty memory on the GPU without transferring data.
+You only need to specify the image size as a tuple of integers following the numpy convention ``zyx``.

 .. code:: python

     # Create an empty image on the GPU of size 100x100
     gpu_image = cle.create((100, 100))

-By default, this will create a 32-bit float space.
-You can specify the type of the image by passing a ``dtype`` argument:
+By default, this creates a 32-bit float array.
+To use a different data type, pass a ``dtype`` argument:

 .. code:: python

     # Create an empty image on the GPU of size 100x100 with uint8 data type
     gpu_image = cle.create((100, 100), dtype=np.uint8)

-It is also possible to use another image as a template to create the new image.
-This will copy the size and the data type of the template image.
+You can also use an existing image as a template, which copies its size and data type:

 .. code:: python